jchinzi/reading-notes/401_JS/class-427.md

 **Why do we prefer to test a React application at the behavior rather than the unit level?**

 Unit testing looks at code in isolation whereas behavior-driven testing looks at overall outcomes of the system.

-*Source: *
+Because React is state based and focused on user experience, behavioral testing is more in line with the ethos of React app development.

 **What does npm run build do?**